 Liver cancer is a condition that happens when normal cells in the liver become abnormal and grow out of control into cancer.

-Malignant or cancerous cells that arise out of the liver cells are called hepatocellular carcinoma, and cancer that arises in the ducts of the liver is called cholangiocarcinoma.
+Malignant or cancerous cells that arise out of liver cells are called hepatocellular carcinoma, and cancer that arises in the ducts of the liver is called cholangiocarcinoma.

 What is metastatic liver cancer?